 | Bury St Edmunds Instation | Operator | 29 Oct 1942 | Unknown |

-Visited by Beatrice Temple at the following locations; Salisbury 14 Apr 1942, Edinburgh 2 Sep 1942 where she is recorded as wearing a red belt.
-Hannington Hall course 26 Oct 1942.
+She was visited by Beatrice Temple at the following locations; Salisbury 14 Apr 1942, where she was billeted on her own in Alderbury.
+Edinburgh 2 Sep 1942 where she is recorded as wearing a red belt.
+She attended a course at Hannington Hall 26 Oct 1942.

-Rosemary replaced Mary Shaw at Bury St Edmunds, Suffolk after Mary was hit by a car resulting in serious head injuries.
+Rosemary replaced Mary Shaw at Bury St Edmunds, Suffolk, 29 Oct 1942, after Mary was hit by a car resulting in serious head injuries.
+She could well have been billeted in her family home while stationed in Bury St Edmunds.

 Beatrice Temple recorded in her diary; "Tuesday April 14 1942 Astley-Cooper and Holmes – want to be Platoon Officers.
 Sept 20 1942 Charles at Hannington Hall – advised me to get rid of all the ATS who want to go.
 Edinburgh Officer Cadet Training Unit closed – Astley-Cooper and Hay-Whiting (now Goodman), must go at once".